Search

 • Print off travel insurance certificate and have it with you when travelling.

-• If your tour arrives into a country via a land border and you wish to apply for a visa on arrival, ensure that it is possible to apply at that border crossing.
-Border crossings are listed in the country dossiers on your tour dossier page.
+• If your tour arrives in a country via a land border and you wish to apply for a visa on arrival, ensure that you can do so at that border crossing.
+The country dossiers on your tour dossier page list border crossings.

-• Print a copy of your tour itinerary, tour and hotel vouchers and have them with you when approaching immigration desks.
+• Print a copy of your tour itinerary and tour and hotel vouchers, and have them with you when approaching immigration desks.